JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 ## Auto-Magically Generated Mocks using [Mockingbird](https://github.com/birdrides/mockingbird)
 <br/>

 I personally use the [Mockingbird](https://github.com/birdrides/mockingbird) framework to generate my mocks for me.
 I don't like having to mock an entire interface for every code path I want to test.
 [Mockingbird](https://github.com/birdrides/mockingbird) affords me the convenience and versatility I've been looking for in the Swift world.
-It does have it's limitations, but it's far better than doing all of that work by hand.
+It does have its limitations, but it's far better than doing all of that work by hand.

 <br/>
 <br/>